 2. Get Cashback on your stay

 We spoke to travel experts at getyourstay.com who told us that cashback deals are their no. 1 tip when it comes to booking travel and accommodation.
 “Most people go straight for major hotel chains,” they said, “but if you are looking for something unique, you may find yourself saving a packet!”
 And they’re right.
 Many holidays online now offer cashback on your stay, meaning you’ll have some bonus cash to spend while you’re there.
+You can even use that bonus cash to spend on cool activities while traveling, like whale watching in Los Angeles!

 3. Be flexible